docsforadobe/premiere-plugin-guide/docs/universals/pixel-formats-and-color-spaces.rst

 Previously in CS3 and earlier, all plugins except importers needed to support 8-bit per channel BGRA, even if they supported other formats.

-When choosing which pixel formats to support, there are different factors to consider, depending on the plug-in type.
+When choosing which pixel formats to support, there are different factors to consider, depending on the plugin type.

 Importers
 ********************************************************************************